 Misha Liang, Director of Operations & Compliance

 Misha has professional experience in education, ensuring adherence to school policies and procedures.
 She has training in state and federal privacy laws and standards.
 Misha is a Certified Support Planner and received her Bachelor’s degree in International Relations from the University of Minnesota.
 She has also completed graduate coursework in Educational Policy and Administration at the University of Minnesota.
-Misha is the agency HIPAA Compliance Officer.
-She also serves as President of the Board of Directors.
+Misha is the agency HIPAA Compliance Officer and a cofounder of MNDSA.
 She has three children and a spouse with disabilities.
-She homeschools her children and administers a Facebook group for parents on home education for special needs children.
+She homeschools her children and administers Minnesota Special Needs Home Educators, a Facebook support group for parents.

 Sarah DeMers, Director of Technical Writing

 Sarah has experience working with legal aide through appeals in educational and county programming.
 She is a Certified Support Planner and is the resident subject matter expert on Medicaid Waiver programs, as well as on Community Support Plan writing.
 Sarah received her Bachelor's degree in Dietetics from Saint Catherine University.
 Sarah has four children, including a son with complex medical and behavioral health needs who has been on the Consumer Directed Community Supports Program for ten years.
 Her son receives home bound services through the school district.

 Stacy has over fifteen years experience working with children and adults with varying types of abilities.
 Stacy also has three years experience as a Case Manager, as well as two years experience as a Certified Support Planner.
 Stacy completed her Bachelor Degree in Psychology from William Paterson University in New Jersey and now lives in Minnesota with her husband and three children.
 She has two sons with disabilities, once of which is on the Consumer Directed Community Supports Program.